 Target #2: Assist local area fire departments in preparing for wildland fire response by providing wildland fire training and increasing fire department capacity through the Volunteer Fire Assistance grant program.

 Local Fire Department Personnel Received Wildland Fire Training

 Many skills taught and used in structural firefighting are similar to skills in wildland firefighting.
-The division provides basic wildland fire training, annual safety refreshers, and delivers “bridge” courses.
+The division provides basic wildland fire training and annual safety refreshers.
 These courses bridge the gap between advanced skills and leadership training in the structural fire departments to the advanced skills and leadership requirements in the wildland fire community.

 Target #3: Utilize Alaska vendors to supply equipment and services to wildfires.

 Alaskan Vendors Supplying Equipment, Supplies, and Services during Fire Suppression Actions

 Analysis of results and challenges: Firefighting requires substantial amounts of equipment and supplies to be delivered in a short amount of time, often for only a very short amount of time.
 Therefore, the division has developed a program of emergency equipment rental agreements to provide equipment such as dozers, boats, ATVs, land use agreements, fresh food, and buses.
 This provides widespread economic stimulus to local Alaskan vendors.
 These vendors are hired locally, often from the community that is potentially affected by the fire.

 In 2020, wildland fire response contributed to Alaska's economy by utilizing 149 equipment and supply vendors, for over $2.6 million worth of services.
 These vendors provide services such as food, equipment, fuel, and other support needed to support wildland fire fighters in the field.